-Android Central's guide to U.S. prepaid wireless plans
+Best prepaid phone plans 2022

 The entire range of options

-Virgin Mobile uses Sprint's CDMA and LTE networks.
-You have the option of buying a phone through Virgin or bringing your own Sprint-compatible device.
+Visible uses Verizon's vast LTE and 5G network for service.
+You have the option of buying a phone through Visible or bringing your own Verizon-compatible device.
+Be sure to check your coverage before signing up.

 Price